BassemMohsen/toggleSteamBPMOrExplorer/README.md

 * Proceed at your own risk, this is intended for power users only.
 * Read and review the scripts before executing them, don't trust anyone who hand you over scripts to execute.
 * When Windows boots to Steam Big Picture Mode, it will won't be able to open the following:
   - Task bar
   - Start menu
   - Search functions
   - Gamebar
   - Notifiction Center
   - Control Center
   - Explorer

+* For Handheld settings, I rely on [Handheld companion](https://github.com/Valkirie/HandheldCompanion/tree/main) since Windows Settings and Game bar won't work anymore.
+* In case of Windows updates or maintenance, use Reboot To Windows Explorer to go back to windows and run normal chores.

 # Instructions:
 1. Copy the scripts to the following path: C:\development